Antipsychotics · Clopixol

 Zuclopenthixol (Clopixol) Side Effects: CYP2D6 Genetics Explained

-Zuclopenthixol is a first-generation thioxanthene antipsychotic used for schizophrenia and acute psychotic episodes, particularly when management of agitation is a priority.
+Zuclopenthixol is a first-generation thioxanthene antipsychotic used for schizophrenia and acute psychotic episodes, especially when controlling agitation is a priority.
 It's more widely used in Europe, Canada, and Australia than in the United States.
-Like haloperidol, it has notable risk of extrapyramidal symptoms, and CYP2D6 phenotype is the principal pharmacogenetic factor in how strongly those side effects show up.
+Like haloperidol, it carries a notable risk of extrapyramidal symptoms, and CYP2D6 phenotype is the main pharmacogenetic factor in how strongly those side effects show up.

-Acute dystonic reactions need prompt treatment with intramuscular benztropine or diphenhydramine.
-Neuroleptic malignant syndrome (high fever, muscle rigidity, autonomic instability) is rare but life-threatening and warrants emergency care.
+Important: Acute dystonic reactions need prompt treatment with intramuscular benztropine or diphenhydramine.
+Neuroleptic malignant syndrome (high fever, muscle rigidity, autonomic instability) is rare but life-threatening and needs emergency care.

 EPS is dose-related

 Akathisia, Parkinsonism, and dystonia track with plasma concentration.
-The higher the zuclopenthixol level, the higher the D2 receptor occupancy, and the higher the risk of movement-related side effects.
+The higher the zuclopenthixol level, the higher the D2 receptor occupancy, and the higher the risk of movement side effects.

 Depot formulations make dose adjustment slower

 Zuclopenthixol is often given as long-acting depot injections (typically every 2 to 4 weeks).
 If side effects emerge from a depot dose, the drug stays in the system for weeks.
-This is part of why getting the dose right initially is more important than for oral antipsychotics.
+That's part of why getting the dose right at the start matters more than it does for oral antipsychotics.

 Concurrent CYP2D6 inhibitors

-Drugs that inhibit CYP2D6 (fluoxetine, paroxetine, bupropion) reduce zuclopenthixol clearance and can produce a phenocopy of a poor metabolizer.
+Drugs that inhibit CYP2D6 (fluoxetine, paroxetine, bupropion) slow zuclopenthixol clearance and can produce a phenocopy of a poor metabolizer.
 New EPS after starting another medication often points to a CYP2D6 interaction.

-CYP2D6 is the dominant enzyme clearing zuclopenthixol.
-The clinical pattern mirrors haloperidol: poor metabolizers reach substantially higher plasma concentrations and bear higher EPS risk.
+CYP2D6 is the dominant enzyme clearing zuclopenthixol.[1]
+The clinical pattern mirrors haloperidol: poor metabolizers reach substantially higher plasma concentrations and carry higher EPS risk.

-CYP2D6 is the principal enzyme that clears zuclopenthixol.
+CYP2D6 CYP2D6 is the main enzyme that clears zuclopenthixol.[1]
 Reduced enzyme activity slows clearance, raises plasma levels at any given dose, and increases dose-related side effects.
+The Dutch Pharmacogenetics Working Group (DPWG) has published phenotype-based dosing recommendations specifically for zuclopenthixol.[2]

-Poor metabolizers reach markedly higher zuclopenthixol concentrations and have higher EPS rates.
-DPWG recommends a 25 to 50 percent dose reduction for intermediate metabolizers and roughly 50 percent for poor metabolizers, or selection of an alternative antipsychotic.
-Ultrarapid metabolizers may have inadequate response at standard doses and need higher dosing or a different drug.
+Poor metabolizers reach markedly higher zuclopenthixol concentrations and have higher EPS rates.[2]
+DPWG recommends a 25 to 50 percent dose reduction for intermediate metabolizers and roughly 50 percent for poor metabolizers, or switching to an alternative antipsychotic.
+Ultrarapid metabolizers may have inadequate response at standard doses and need higher dosing or a different drug.[3]

-Most useful before initiation of long-acting depot zuclopenthixol, where dose adjustment is slow and getting the initial dose right matters.
-Also worth considering if EPS or sedation has been disproportionate to dose, or if you've had similar issues on other CYP2D6-metabolized antipsychotics.
+Most useful before starting long-acting depot zuclopenthixol, where dose adjustment is slow and getting the initial dose right matters.
+Also worth considering if EPS or sedation has been out of proportion to the dose, or if you've had similar issues on other CYP2D6-metabolized antipsychotics.

-1. If EPS emerged on zuclopenthixol, your prescriber may try a dose reduction or add a short course of benztropine while reassessing.
+1. If EPS came on with zuclopenthixol, your prescriber may try a dose reduction or add a short course of benztropine while reassessing.

-2. Severe or persistent EPS usually points to an antipsychotic switch rather than dose tweaks alone.
+2. Severe or persistent EPS usually calls for an antipsychotic switch rather than dose tweaks alone.
 Quetiapine and olanzapine are CYP3A4-cleared and don't share the CYP2D6 vulnerability.

-3. Get CYP2D6 testing if you have recurrent EPS on multiple antipsychotics.
+3. Get CYP2D6 testing if you've had recurrent EPS on multiple antipsychotics.
 The result will guide medication choices for years.

-4. Review your medication list for CYP2D6 inhibitors.
+4. Go through your medication list for CYP2D6 inhibitors.
 Removing or substituting an inhibitor can resolve dose-related side effects without changing the antipsychotic.

 Is zuclopenthixol available in the United States?